Bobyue0118/Bobyue0118.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi👋, I’m currently a second-year PhD student at [the School of Data Science](https://sds.cuhk.edu.cn/en), [The Chinese University of Hong Kong, Shenzhen (CUHK-SZ)](https://www.cuhk.edu.cn/en), supervised by Prof. [Guiliang Liu](https://guiliang.me/).
 Before that, I received both M.Eng degrees (2024) and B.Eng (2021) at [the Department of Automation](https://automation.sjtu.edu.cn/), [Shanghai Jiao Tong University (SJTU)](https://en.sjtu.edu.cn/).

+My work has been published in top-tier international AI conferences such as ICLR and ICML.
+I am driven to advance robotic intelligence toward offloading mundane, time-consuming human tasks to robots—such as household chores and information collection—so that humans can focus on more creative, meaningful, and high-impact activities.

 My research interest includes:
 - Robot Learning and Optimization in Embodied AI
-- Embodied Large Language Model Reasoning
 - [Inverse Constrained Reinforcement Learning](https://github.com/Jasonxu1225/Awesome-Constraint-Inference-in-RL) / Inverse Constraint Learning

 I'm always open to collaboration or a good discussion — feel free to contact me via Email or [WeChat](/images/Wechat_ID.jpg)!